-PROGRAMME 1.1.E ECONOMIC DEVELOPMENT AND GROWTH PROGRAMME Business incentive project
+PROGRAMME 1.1.E: ECONOMIC DEVELOPMENT AND GROWTH PROGRAMME Business incentive project

 The City's incentives policy for qualifying investments that seek to stimulate more jobs in Cape Town has been reviewed and will continue to offer both financial and non-financial incentives for new and existing job-creating investments in targeted sectors and geographic areas across Cape Town.
-Geographic areas targeted for incentives will be current low-growth industrial areas that need economic stimulation, as well as prioritised mixed-use TOD precincts requiring urban regeneration and located in the integration zones where public sector infrastructure investment is particularly important.
+Geographic areas targeted for incentives will be current low-growth industrial areas that need economic stimulation, and prioritised mixeduse TOD precincts requiring urban regeneration and located in the integration zones where public sector infrastructure investment is particularly important.